apavelm/banana-rpi3-fancontrol/README.md

 - Has NIGHT MODE.
 My fan is quite noisy, so I make it more silent. during night time (21.00 to 08.00) it uses "night points" instead

 ## Logs
-Use `logread -e fancontrol` to check logs
+Use `logread -e fan` to check logs

 ## Important notes
 Fan controlled via sending an 8bit integer value to `/sys/devices/platform/pwm-fan/hwmon/hwmon1/pwm1`